RPA’s - Think Globally and Act Locally - 5 Steps to Get Going

 Step 5: Build a Center of Excellence (COE) / RPA Central

-- Call it what you want.... personally, I think COE can be a term that isolates.
+- Call it what you want...
+I think COE can be a term that isolates.
 I often prefer RPA Central.
 When building this RPA Central team, you are looking to staff roles that endure and are needed for the long term.
-You can create roles and hand them to existing team members, however this signals lack of commitment.
+You can create roles and hand them to existing team members, however, this signals a lack of commitment.
 It can be interpreted as not important if people are being handed new tasks but not being supported in their original/previous work.
 This is where Executive support from step 3 comes in handy.
 Use the following outline to help frame the need for a staffed RPA Central team.

 RPA Central will be critical for the following: